🧭 Step 2 • Explore what comes next

 🔌 Why electrify — with the Predictor

-Electrification is the quickest path to big comfort gains, lower bills, and lower carbon.
-By replacing combustion equipment with efficient electric systems, you cut wasted energy right away—often 30–60%—and you’re ready to run on an increasingly clean grid.
+Electrification is the quickest path to major comfort gains, lower energy bills, and lower carbon emissions.
+By replacing combustion equipment with efficient electric systems, you cut wasted energy right away — often 30–60% — and you’re ready to run on an increasingly clean grid.

 What you’ll get